tassan/avalon-cli/README.md

 # Avalon CLI

 Avalon CLI is a simple, interactive command-line tool for Avalon CMS.
-It provides two commands:
+It provides three commands:

 - `hello`: Displays a greeting message and an introduction to Avalon CMS.
 - `merlin`: Shows the famous "Is dangerous to go alone.
 Take this." message along with an ASCII sword.
+- `markdown-to-html`: Converts Markdown files to HTML with a simple command.

 Avalon CMS is a static blog generator that lets you manage blog posts in Markdown and deploy them as static websites.
 The Avalon CLI provides a simple way to get started with this CMS.